ES EN

 A global English testing brand was migrating a huge website to a new platform.

-I joined https://hubbublabs.com as a freelance Senior Project Manager & SEO Specialist to run project management between the client, Hubbub Labs, and the web design agency (name withheld) — and keep the copy pipeline moving. :contentReference[oaicite:3]{index=3}
+This is when I was approached by Hubbub Labs to support them as a freelance Senior Project Manager & SEO Specialist to run the project management between the client, Hubbub Labs, a handful of freelance copywriters and the web design agency — to keep the copy pipeline moving.

-- Quality + consistency needed across many writers
+• Quality + consistency checks needed across many copywriters

-- SEO/GEO considerations baked in (not sprinkled on at the end like parsley)
+• SEO/GEO considerations backed up (not sprinkled on at the end like parsley)

 What I did